 A Greek team partners with a U.S. team of experts to develop resources that bring a stronger awareness of mental health needs to practices in educational settings and humanitarian services in classrooms.

 Fulbright Alumni in Action—the project team came together as a direct result of the Fulbright alumni network.

-Funded by the U.S. State Department, and implemented in partnership with Partners of the Americas, the Citizen Diplomacy Action Fund selects projects that that will advance key foreign policy priorities.
-This year, 25 projects were selected which advance science and innovation; build civic participation and resilient communities; and promote inclusion in educational opportunities.
-Projects will take place both domestically and abroad in collaboration with U.S. embassies in 15 different countries.
+Funded by the U.S. Department of State and implemented in partnership with Partners of the Americas, the Citizen Diplomacy Action Fund selects projects that advance key foreign policy priorities.